 You are encouraged to do a preliminary priming, out-of-the-box, and periodic flushing in the manner above for an optimum coffee taste.

 BESTEK 2000W Power Inverter 3 AC Outlets DC 12V to 110V AC

-Although it uses the same standard 120 volt outlet as other pod machines, the Oxx Coffeeboxx uses 1450 watts of power which is more than your typical home brewer.
-Because the Coffeeboxx is made for so much outdoor use first and foremost, the question of powering it away from a conventional electrical unit is bound to be very important.
+Although it uses the same standard 120-volt outlet as other pod machines, the Oxx Coffeeboxx uses 1450 watts of power which is more than your typical home brewer.
+Because the Coffeeboxx is made for outdoor use first and foremost, powering it away from a conventional electrical unit is bound to be very important.

-There are a few optional (and proprietary) accessories that are designed to complement the Oxx Coffeeboxx, namely a travel field case, and a K-Cup holder with a zippered front (which holds about 12 pods), in addition to an 18-oz tumbler.
+A few optional (and proprietary) accessories are designed to complement the Oxx Coffeeboxx, namely a travel field case and a K-Cup holder with a zippered front (which holds about 12 pods), in addition to an 18-oz tumbler.
 It seemed like the availability of those items was somehow limited at the time of this update (3/20) ;

 - 18-oz Oxx Tumbler

 The main thing you’ll need will most likely be the replacement filters, as they are shaped differently and made to be compatible.